Genuine Steps: Pre-action procedures in the Federal Circuit and Family Court of Australia

 If a party is seeking to rely on one of the above exemptions, evidence including the basis for seeking same needs to be included in the affidavit filed in support of the application.

 Overall, the focus on dispute resolution to reduce the costs and emotional stress for litigants is one of the many positive aspects of the changes to family law proceedings.
+Read here about the new Court pathway.
 The team at Kennedy Partners are able to discuss your situation and advise the best approach for you.